 See the course requirements listed under the School Majors for B.A.
 Degree.
-For the B.S. degree, the language credit hours are not required.
+For the B.S. degree, 3 language credit hours are required (B LT 1223) Introduction to Biblical Languages).
 The Pastoral Ministry major for the B.S. degree is certified by the Church of the Nazarene as meeting all requirements of the Ministerial Course of Study for the Elder Track.

-YOUTH MINISTRY MAJOR
+YOUTH MINISTRY (BS)